Alternative Democratic Pole: Political development

 The PDI and AD initially had their own pre-candidates for the 2006 presidential race.
 PDI had nominated Antonio Navarro (former leader of M-19) and AD had nominated Carlos Gaviria.

 In a primary election held on March 12, 2006, Gaviria won the presidential nomination of the PDA.

 In the simultaneous legislative elections of 2006, the party won 9 out of 166 Deputies and 11 out of 100 senators.

 At the presidential elections of 28 May 2006, Carlos Gaviria came second with 22.04% of the vote, 2,613,157 votes.
 This was the highest ever result for a left-wing candidate in Colombia's history.
 Thus, the party replaced the long-standing Liberal Party as the country's second force and main opposition party.

-After the election, the PDA was successful in gaining the support of groups representing the indigenous movement which affiliated with the coalition.
-Also, on its fourth national congress, the guerrilla group National Liberation Army (ELN) commented favorably about the PDA's electoral performance and declared that political action should take precedence over armed struggle.
-Though, PDA is not related to guerrillas or any other armed factions as they clearly state in their founding doctrine: "We oppose to war and to the exercise of violence as means to political action".
+After the election, the PDA was successful in gaining the support of groups representing the indigenous movement affiliated with the coalition.
+The guerrilla group National Liberation Army (ELN) (at its fourth national congress) commented favorably on the PDA's electoral performance and declared that political action should take precedence over armed struggle.
+PDA's own founding doctrine repudiates armed guerilla politics: "We oppose war and the exercise of violence as means of political action".

-The PDA could further consolidate its organization and gain support on a local level.
+Later the PDA further consolidated its organization and gained support on a local level.
 In October 2007, the PDA's candidate, Samuel Moreno Rojas won the mayoral election in Colombia's capital Bogotá.

 In the 2010 congressional election, PDA's support declined.
 It won 7.8% of votes and 8 of 100 seats in the Senate, and 5.9% of the vote and 4 of 164 seats in the House of Representatives, demoting it to the sixth rank among parliamentary parties.
 Before the election, a faction of the PDA had split off and joined the Green Party.

 Clara Lopez was the party's candidate for the 2014 presidential election; she placed fourth in the first round of the election, receiving 1,958,414 votes, representing 15.23%.

-For the 2022 presidential and parliamentary election the party has joined forces with other left-wing and centre-left parties to form the Historic Pact for Colombia alliance, whose candidates, Gustavo Petro and PDA member Francia Márquez, were victorious in the second round of the presidential election, making them the first leftists to assume the Presidency and Vice-Presidency in Colombian history.
-In parliamentary elections the PHxC lists, including PDA members, won the most votes in both the Chamber of Representatives and Senatorial elections.
+For the 2022 presidential and parliamentary election, the party joined forces with other left-wing and centre-left parties to form the Historic Pact for Colombia (Spanish PHxC) alliance, whose candidates Gustavo Petro and PDA member Francia Márquez, were victorious in the second round of the presidential election, making them the first leftists to assume the Presidency and Vice-Presidency in Colombian history.
+In the parliamentary elections, PHxC candidates, including PDA members, won the most votes in both the Chamber of Representatives and Senatorial elections; in both chambers seats are awarded by proportional representation.